 Moscow is a city brimming with extraordinary cathedrals and religious buildings.
-Visitors to the city will discover a variety of architectural styles, vibrant colors and incredible interiors in the beautiful Moscow churches.
+Visitors will discover a variety of architectural styles, vibrant colors and incredible interiors in the beautiful churches of the Russian capital.
+From the Gothic pinnacles of cathedrals to colorful patterned domes, churches form an important part of the city’s character and are real attractions for visitors.
+Check out the most beautiful ones below.

 Saint Basil’s Cathedral